HeroesToolChest/Heroes.StormReplayParser/README.md

 Besides providing the file name of the replay, `ParsePregameOptions()` may also be passed in.
 By default PTR parsing is enabled.
 Parsing a PTR battlelobby will result in a `StormReplayParseStatus` of `PTRRegion`.

 ## Data References
 Some data returned will be references to the game data, such as `PlayerHero.HeroAttributeId`.
 Such data can be obtained from [HeroesDataParser](https://github.com/HeroesToolChest/HeroesDataParser).
-From there other resources links can be found.
+From there other resource links can be found.

 ## Developing
 To build and compile the code, it is recommended to use the latest version of [Visual Studio 2022 or Visual Studio Code](https://visualstudio.microsoft.com/downloads/).